ElAlamiY/wine-quality-prediction-model/README.md

 "For an in-depth look at the model development process, including data preprocessing, feature engineering, and model evaluation, please refer to our detailed Jupyter notebook located at `/notebooks/pipeline.ipynb`."

 ## Project Structure
+Please note that the data folder has to populated with own files.
 ```
 /project-directory
     /src            # Source files for model training and evaluation